roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Brad was rummaging in a cupboard, looking for another device of torture.
 Hollie watched him walk back towards her.
 He was carrying weights!
 The clips on the end were used to attach them to the nipple clamps.
 A fresh wave of pain splashed over her, heating her breasts as though on fire.

   "Please, Master, please don't hurt your slave!"
 Hollie implored.
-Report_Story #2